 The test results were predictably all over the board.
 We noticed that two things, in particular, made for an exceptionally water-resistant bag: a durable water-resistant (DWR) coating and covered zippers.
 DWR coatings are applied to the fabric of a bag and help it shed water upon contact, rather than absorb water.
 It's worth noting that over time and with wear, these DWR coatings will break down and wear off and require reapplication if the original amount of water resistance is to be maintained.
 Zipper quality is important, as it is the main point of water entry into a backpack.

-The best in water resistance goes to the Mystery Ranch Urban Assault 21, Patagonia Black Hole, and Thule's Pack n' Pedal.
-On its own, the Thule Pack n' Pedal is just as water-resistant as other packs, allowing some moisture inside with a torrential downpour.
-A cool feature it comes with is a rain shell that, when in use, renders the pack completely waterproof, thus keeping your laptop safe.
+The best in water resistance goes to the Mystery Ranch Urban Assault 21 and Patagonia Black Hole.
 The Black Hole has much more water-resistant, durable fabrics and zippers, offering an exceptional level of water resistance through pack construction alone.
-The Mystery Ranch is outfitted with much thicker fabrics that help avoid water penetration with completely waterproof zippers.
-All three are great options if you seek a laptop backpack that will do well in the rain.
+The Mystery Ranch is outfitted with thick fabrics that help avoid water penetration with completely waterproof zippers.
+Both are great options if you seek a laptop backpack that will do well in the rain.

 "Style" is a subjective term.
 We rated each bag according to how well it meshes with the look of today.
 Essentially, this metric rates how well each pack fits in with the rest of your attire, lifestyle, and your overall vibe.
 You might want to ignore this rating entirely and make the call for yourself.
 That said, we took the time to get feedback from friends, family, strangers, and co-workers to evaluate this metric.